 So instead I go to bed when I feel a migraine coming.
 Feeling weak for doing so.
 Knowing I need go because otherwise I will suffer longer.
 Often enough I can accept.
 But every once in a while I get mad.
 At myself for not being me.
 That old me.
 To suck it up.

-Mourning my self-confidence
+Mourning my Self-Confidence

 The 2013 incident had me loose all my self confidence.
 My attitude, my assurance of myself I had in my teenage years, during my early twenties.
 All gone.
 Because one guy was threatened by me.
 Fearing his own position.
 Because I called him out on his bullshit, his laziness.